shaunish/shaunish.github.io/_posts/2025-08-05-yahtzee-smarter.md

 1. Some categories are harder to get than others, and often we'll get to the end of the game without ever achieving them, which gives us a zero for that category.
 So if there are multiple options for the highest scoring category, we should always choose the most difficult or rarest category, to minimize the chance that we later have to take a zero for that category.
 For example, if we roll four of a kind, then the categories Four of a Kind, Three of a Kind, and Chance will all yield the same score.
 Dumb Yahtzee will choose one of these three at random, but we should always choose Four of a Kind in this case.

 2. Always holding any dice that appear at least twice only makes sense if Full House is still an available category.
 Otherwise, even if multiple values of dice appear twice, we should only keep one value.
-Further, since many of the categories are scored based on the value of the dice, we should keep the higher value dice.
+More specifically, when we have two values that appear twice in our roll, since many of the categories are scored based on the value of the dice, we should keep only the higher value dice.
 For example, if we initially roll **[5 5 4 4 2]**, and we have played the Full House category earlier in the game, then we should only keep **[5 5]** and re-roll the rest.

 ### Strategy 3: Smartest Yahtzee?